mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 ```

-At this point, your apps can fetch this secret from AWS Secrets Manager and process the JSON to retrieve the keys and certificates as needed.
+Your apps can now fetch this secret from AWS Secrets Manager and process the JSON to retrieve the keys and certificates as needed.

 Let's take a look at how to do that now.